Do Scars ever truly heal or can they only be mended?

 “Stop fucking ignoring me Lolo!
 I am standing right in front of you baby!
 Yell at me.
 Hit me.
 Just say something.
 This silence is killing me.”
 Kingston pulled her closer into his body.
 Lozen pushed away from him before she tried to knee him in the balls, she was fighting him just as he wanted, he wanted something from her any show of a fight, or yelling.
 She managed to slip from his grip she fell backward into the sand before she turned scrambling to get to her feet.

 King dropped to his knees lunging for her he caught her ankle he grabbed it and pulling her towards him, twisting her body and started to kick with the other leg she turned on her back, he moved up her body quickly grabbing her arms pinning them into the sand straddling her waist.
-Kingston stared straight down into her eyes she didn’t scream, she wiggled against his body and hold on her but she just glared dagger up at him.
+Kingston stared straight down into her eyes she didn’t scream, she wiggled against his body and held on her, but she just glared dagger up at him.

 “I’m sorry Lolo.
 I should have been there to protect you both.”
 Kingston spoke in a low voice, he knew she heard him she fought against him.
-Kingston let her go rolling on to his side watching her scrambled to her feet and ran for the stairs she didn’t say a thing she turned back and looked him straight in the eyes.
+Kingston let her go rolling on to his side watching her scrambled to her feet and ran to the stairs she didn’t say a thing she turned back and looked him straight in the eyes.

 “I will never forgive you!” she turned and ran up the stairs as quickly as her legs would allow her.

 King watched as she ran away everything he ever wanted was with the tiny female and he would spend the rest of his life proving it to her, he just had to find a way to show her.
-He was deathly scared of her yet she thrilled him and he would give anything to see her smile again.
+He was deathly scared of her, yet she thrilled him, and he would give anything to see her smile again.

 Kingston slowly got to his feet he shook his clothes out before he slowly started for the stairs.
 He was about to start up the stairs when his cell phone rang he dug out his phone “This better be good.”

 “We found him Kingston.
-We are in Peru he was a sneaky bugger but we have him.”
-Kingston's second in command spoke and Kingston couldn’t believe the timing.
+We are in Peru he was a sneaky bugger, but we have him.”
+Kingston's second in command spoke, and Kingston couldn’t believe the timing.